jmrarias/ckeditor_contents/README.txt

 Description
 ===========
-This module enables the Table of Contents plugin from CKEditor.com in your WYSIWYG.
+This module enables the Table of Contents plugin from CKEditor.com.
 This plugin adds a simple Table of Contents widget which crawls the content for Heading-Tags (<h1>, ... ,<h6>) and adds Anchor tags to headings.